OpenAMSOrg/mainboard/README.md

 ### Introduction

 This guide provides step-by-step instructions for setting up the configuration for the OpenAMS (OAMS).
-An OpenAMS is an AMS which electronics have been switched to its mechanicals compatible with Klipper.
+An OpenAMS is an AMS which electronics have been switched to make its mechanicals compatible with Klipper.
 OAMS supports Klipper only.

 ### Prerequisites